fbpx

 OurFamilyWizard and Co-Parenting

 By Jake Jenkinson There are numerous issues that can arise for divorced parents who have difficulty communicating and/or working together after their divorce.
-Unfortunately, in transitioning from former spouses to co-parents, many of the same issues that led to the divorce may continue to impede the ability to maintain a positive co-parenting relationship.
-This is …
+Unfortunately, in transitioning from former spouses to …

 Continue Reading…